 This phylogeny shows evolutionary relationships of SARS-CoV-2 viruses from the ongoing COVID-19 pandemic.
-Although the genetic relationships among sampled viruses are quite clear, there is considerable uncertainty surrounding estimates of specific transmission dates and in reconstruction of geographic spread.
+Although the genetic relationships among sampled viruses are generally quite clear, there is considerable uncertainty surrounding estimates of specific transmission dates and in reconstruction of geographic spread.
 Please be aware that specific inferred geographic transmission patterns and temporal estimates are only a hypothesis.

-We gratefully acknowledge the authors, originating and submitting laboratories of the genetic sequence and metadata made available through GISAID on which this research is based.
+We gratefully acknowledge the authors, originating and submitting laboratories of the genetic sequences and metadata made available through GISAID on which this research is based.
 An attribution table is available by clicking on “Download Data” at the bottom of the page and then clicking on “Acknowledgments” in the resulting dialog box.